 Then you publish your blog post and share it on all of your social media channels.

 Here’s a list of sites where you can register your blog to get paid for product testing.

 Why do companies pay for this?

 The company would hope that your blog post gets indexed in Google so when anybody Google’s this new product looking for reviews, your blog post shows up #1.

 In the end, it’s a win-win for everybody.
-You get some free merch and a payment, the company gets the press they want and anybody doing research on the product gets to see a hands-on review.
+You get some free merch and payment, the company gets the press they want, and anybody researching the product gets to see a hands-on review.

 7. Offer a service

 Add a personal touch to your blog by offering a personalized one-on-one service.

 You’re an expert on something, right?
 Even if you don’t know it, you are.
 Even if you don’t believe it, believe it.
 Even if it’s not true, fake it ’til you make it.

 Providing consultancy services is a great way of monetizing your blog.
 By offering consultancy services, you can charge a fee to help your readers with their issues.